groupby/gb-tracker-client/README.md

 The first party cookie `gbi_visitorId` is set with an empiry time of 1 year that is extended each time the shopper visits again.
 This is used to anonymously track the shopper.

+### 5.0.0 changes

+**IMPORTANT**

+As of version 5.0.0, the way shopper tracking works has changed and includes cross-domain support.
+Shoppers will be tracked across your domains if cross-domain rules are met (see next section).
+Tracking on domains whose apex domain has a two-level suffix is supported from version 5.1.2.
+Examples:

+- `.com` -  You can use version **5.0.0** or higher.
+- `.co.uk` - You can use version **5.1.2** or higher.

 ### Cross-domain rules

 For shoppers to be tracked across your domains, the domains must share the same apex domain.
 Examples: